Garlic Butter Razor Clams

 Razor Clam Recipes

-I love razor clams.
-They are so sweet, delicious, firm, and tender, so it’s easily one of my favorite clams to eat!
-They are becoming increasingly popular too, often appearing on the menus of fine dining establishments when in season.
+I absolutely love razor clams.
+They’re so sweet, delicious, firm, and tender—definitely one of my favorite types of clams to eat!
+They’re becoming more popular too, often showing up on the menus of fine dining spots when in season.

-Among the best razor clam recipes—steamed, grilled, baked, or broiled in their shell—my go-to is steamed and topped with a classic garlic butter and pepper sauce.
-Some people deep fry the meat or even eat it raw in ceviche.
+Among the best razor clam recipes—whether steamed, grilled, baked, or broiled in their shell—my go-to is steaming them and topping with a classic garlic butter and pepper sauce.
+Some folks even deep fry the meat or eat it raw in ceviche!
+Be sure to check out my tips below to make the most of these amazing razor clams!

 Want to steam your clams instead?
 Save my Steamed Clams in Beer and Garlic Butter Steamers recipe for later!